lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Due to the chosen Lennard-Jones parameters, the two types of particle are given different effective diameters, as can be seen by plotting :math:`E_{11} (r)`,
+    Due to the chosen Lennard-Jones parameters, the two types of particles are given different effective diameters, as can be seen by plotting :math:`E_{11} (r)`,
     :math:`E_{12} (r)`,